man-shu/diffusion-preprocessing/README.md

   singularity build diffusion_pipelines.sif docker://haggarwa/diffusion_pipelines:latest
   ```

-Note this build will work even if you are a non-root user.
-Only building singularity images from def files requires root privileges.
+**Note** that this build will work even if you are a non-root user.
+Only building singularity images from `.def` files requires root privileges.

 - Run the singularity image